-- What are your thoughts on the proposed design? - Should we place more or less treatments along the street? - Have we adequately addressed problem areas you see? - Should we place another traffic calming treatment in a targeted location? - What are your thoughts on the mix of treatments being proposed? - What other questions, comments, suggestions do you have?
+- What are your thoughts on the proposed design? - Should we place more or less treatments along the street? - Have we adequately addressed problem areas you see? - Should we place another traffic calming treatment in a targeted location? - Would you prefer speed humps or speed cushions to be placed along the street? - What other questions, comments, suggestions do you have?

-Please direct all comments and questions to staff using the PublicInput portal for Bertie Dr. Staff will respond and we can have a neighborhood wide conversation.
+Please direct all comments and questions to staff using the PublicInput portal for N State St. Staff will respond and we can have a neighborhood wide conversation.